 Activating TLS on these emulators, if compatible, seemed like a good way to bypass VPNs.
 However, configuring TLS on the emulator requires a lengthy intervention on each workstation.
 This is why many companies are reluctant to make this change and are stuck with VPNs.

-Speaking of change, heavy terminal emulators are also extremely vulnerable to OS changes.
+Speaking of change, heavy TN3270 emulators are also extremely vulnerable to OS changes.
 Significant efforts are required to ensure their compatibility, which can explain why some companies choose to postpone (sometimes for years) their migration to Windows 10 for example.

-Moreover, many heavy terminal emulators are reliant on Java plugins which are vulnerable to security breaches.
+Moreover, many heavy TN3270 emulators are reliant on Java plugins which are vulnerable to security breaches.
 Not to mention that Java’s licensing costs can get unpredictably high and can make Accounting irritated.
 In fact, they’re not the only ones who are.
 Your maintenance teams are getting weary from hundreds of co-workers requesting help with installing updates and security patches.
 Because don’t forget, this needs to be done on Every.
 Single.
 Computer.

 Middle-tier architecture is appealing.
 Getting rid of any installation on the user’s side is already a step in the right direction.
 All the hard work of conversion from PC to mainframe is done on the middle-tier server.